bajajkarabi/greenEarth-React-Node/README.md

 ### How can technology help?

+Technology will help us to analyse  and determine the problem factors and provide solutions  to combat them.
+Some of these are Google Cloud Apis, IBM Cloud services and several other open source technologies.

 ### The idea
 The idea is to use IoT integration to pull the air quality index through cloud service functions and store them in cloud storage for current and future data analysis.
 Cognitive devices will read these data and based on that we can device technologies to create a healthier society for tomorrow.